velvia/presentations/2015-streaming-geo-processing/streaming-geo-processing.md

 ![](spark-geo-partitioning.mermaid.png)
 <!-- .element: class="mermaid" -->

-1. Create an RDD of Points with a custom partitioning by geo region
+* If you have big shapes -- Create an RDD of Points with a custom partitioning by geo region
-2. Geo-region-code
+* If lots of points or uneven points -- Partition by points, use prev techniques to save memory

-If points are not partitioned evenly, perhaps partition by hash of (geo-region and other bucket).
+Have to choose partitioning strategy based on workload

 ---